-Advertisements in public space rotate every 2 or 4 weeks depending on how long a corporation has bought the advertising space for.
+Advertisements in public space are changed every 2 or 4 weeks depending on how long a corporation has bought the advertising space for.

-It is amazing what information is available online and it just so happens that the major outdoor advertising companies have calendars on their websites that tell everyone when they change over the adverts in public space.
+It is amazing what information is available online and it just so happens that the major outdoor advertising companies have calendars on their websites that tell everyone the dates for when they change over the adverts in public space.
 Handy.

-Now the change over dates vary from company to company but they are essentially in 2 or 4 wk blocks.
+The change-over dates vary from company to company but they are essentially in 2 or 4 week blocks.